star-39/moe-sticker-bot/README.md

 This software runs ONLY on Linux systems!!!

+It probably runs on Mac, but never on Windows!!
+Please use WSL.

 ## Known issue
 __LINE animated stickers will never be supported beacause of Telegram's restrictions.__